The Copula Verb だ

 Omitting Xは

 Omitting Xは from the pattern XはYだ is incredibly common.
-This is especially the case when the subject of the English sentence is rendered as the meaningless use of the word “it.”
+This is especially the case when the subject of the corresponding English sentence is the often meaningless pronoun “it.”

 [It’s/it’ll be] tomorrow.